Governance Foundation

 Collaborative Drafting

 We work alongside your legal, privacy, IT, and HR teams to draft policies that reflect how your organisation actually operates.
-For Crown agencies, this phase includes consultation on Treaty-aligned language and Maori data governance provisions.
+For Crown agencies, this includes Treaty of Waitangi-aligned language and Public Service AI Framework alignment.
+For regulated entities, we embed FMA and RBNZ conduct expectations.
+Policies that people cannot follow create governance theatre, not genuine oversight.

 3